Highest and lowest life expectancy by country

 In addition, over the last two centuries, the number of births has constantly outpaced the number of deaths, resulting in a large growth in the global population.

-Countries with the highest life expectancy
+List of countries with the longest life expectancy

 If the world’s population is divided by income categories, high-income nations have the longest average life expectancy of nearly 82 years, while low-income nations have an average age of just 64 years.